Plan Your Visit

 All park visitors are responsible for complying with park regulations and public law.
 Permit holders are also responsible for the conduct of the group and may be held liable for any damage to government property.

-Piscataway Park is an alcohol free park.
-Alcoholic beverages of all types are prohibited in the park without appropriate special use permit, certificate of insurance, and alcohol license.
+Piscataway Park is an alcohol-free park.
+Alcoholic beverages of all types are prohibited in the park without an appropriate special use permit, certificate of insurance, and alcohol license.

 DJs or amplified music are not allowed in the park.